Time for some History Lessons with Kitty and Piggy!

 Our nation’s last significant labor shortage was around the time of World War II.
 It was due to all the able-bodied future-grandpas being busy punching Nazis and not feeling all that conflicted about it.

-There’s been talk for some time of another pending labor shortages in America: this time, in highly-skilled jobs.
+There’s been talk for some time of another pending labor shortage in America: this time, in highly-skilled jobs.
 The main difference between now and then is the speed at which markets can shift to accommodate a labor shortage.
 Transcontinental travel now takes hours rather than months.
 If jobs can be exported overseas to countries with more talented workforces, they will be.
 If powerful institutions demand more lax immigration laws, their wish will almost certainly be granted.

 But to be perfectly honest, I’m excited by the prospect of future labor shortages.
 For most of my adult life, human labor has been disturbingly cheap.
 There’s been a general feeling of racing to the bottom.
 One poll from 2013—still deep in the Great Recession—showed that 60% of workers were worried about losing their jobs.